 What wood pellets are best for prime rib?

 You can use any wood pellets you like, though generally it’s best to avoid the most strong-flavored pellets unless they’re your favorite, as they tend to overpower the flavors of the prime rib.
-That means you should generally avoid Hickory and Oak.
-The best flavors will be lighter, so consider using Fruitwood, Apple, or Cherry.
+That means you should generally avoid Hickory Pellet and Oak Pellet.
+The best flavors will be lighter, so consider using Fruitwood, Apple Pellet, or Cherry Pellet.

 Should I cover or wrap my prime rib?